Homebrew (video games): GameCube

 Homebrew development on the Nintendo GameCube tended to be difficult, since it uses a proprietary MiniDVD-based drive and media as opposed to the standard DVD drives of the PS2 and Xbox for piracy protection.
 Also, its connectivity is limited, as it does not feature a USB port or an HDD port like the PlayStation 2.

 The barrier to burning Nintendo GameCube discs with a consumer DVD burner is the Burst Cutting Area, a "barcode" in the innermost ring of the disc, an area inaccessible to most burners and writeable only by very expensive disc pressing machines.
 For a long time the only way to run homebrew software on Nintendo GameCube was through a patching-system exploit of Phantasy Star Online Episode I & II, requiring users to find the game and a Broadband Adapter.
 Both of these are difficult to find because a follow-up has been released (under the name Phantasy Star Online Episode I & II Plus) and thus the original PSO was rarely sold after then, and because the Broadband Adapter was not often carried in stores due to the Nintendo GameCube's very limited selection of online games.

 As of August 2019, the most common method is to use an Action Replay in conjunction with an SD card adapter inserted into the memory card slot, allowing the user to run homebrew from the SD card, or over Ethernet.
 Another method involves using a modchip to allow the GameCube to run homebrew from a MiniDVD-R via the disc drive.
 Another method uses a save game exploit which involves transferring modified game save files to a GameCube memory card that triggers arbitrary code execution when loaded by an official game, allowing custom software to be run from a memory card, SD card, or other media.
 As the Nintendo GameCube's case does not fit a full-size DVD-R, third party replacement cases are available.

 Homebrew software for the Nintendo GameCube mainly consist of emulators for other systems, as well as several popular homebrew utilities.
-Swiss is an “all-in-one homebrew utility”, including a file browser, and the ability to force software to use different video modes that aren't officially supported, such as progressive scan or 16:9 widescreen.
-The Game Boy Interface is a homebrew software frontend for the Game Boy Player peripheral, and is often used for capturing high-quality footage from Game Boy, Game Boy Color, and Game Boy Advance games.
+Swiss is an "all-in-one homebrew utility" that has a file browser, as well as the ability to force software to use different video modes that aren't officially supported such as progressive scan or 16:9 widescreen.
+The Game Boy Interface is a homebrew software frontend for the Game Boy Player peripheral, often used for capturing high-quality footage from Game Boy, Game Boy Color, and Game Boy Advance games.

 The 16-bit top-down shooter Xeno Crisis has received a version for the GameCube, released on physical optical disc.
+Though unlike the earlier Action Replay disc which can run on unmodified GameCubes despite being unlicensed software, Xeno Crisis requires a modified console.